divijghose/firedrake/Parallel-MPI-Debugging-with-tmux-mpi.md

 To debug, in a C debugger, the `mpiexec -n -3 python test.py` example:

   1. Run `$ tmux-mpi 3 gdb --ex run --args $(which python) test.py` - this will create a `tmux` session with 3 `tmux` "windows" each running `test.py` in `gdb`
-  2. The program will have breaked when the seg fault happened on rank 0 whilst the other ranks continue to run - you'll be able to see this by switching windows with `ctrl-b n` until you see
+  2. Open a new terminal on the same computer and attach to the `tmux` session with `tmux attach -t tmux-mpi`.
+The program will have breaked when the seg fault happened on rank 0 whilst the other ranks continue to run - you'll be able to see this by switching windows with `ctrl-b n` until you see
 ```
 ...
 [New Thread 0x7fffa4073700 (LWP 22242)]